 A software developer focuses on creating applications and system software that enhance user experience and device functionality.
 Their work involves designing, coding, and testing software that runs on various platforms.
 Software developers must understand how software interacts with hardware components to optimize performance.

 They also update software to fix bugs, add features, and improve security.
 This role requires knowledge of programming languages, software development tools, and user interface design.
+The average software developer salary in the US is approximately $126,741.

 Real-World Applications